17 Sound

 Picture shows a photograph of a flying bat with widespread wings.

 Figure 17.1 Hearing is an important human sense that can detect frequencies of sound, ranging between 20 Hz and 20 kHz.
 However, other species have very different ranges of hearing.
 Bats, for example, emit clicks in ultrasound, using frequencies beyond 20 kHz.
 They can detect nearby insects by hearing the echo of these ultrasonic clicks.
 Ultrasound is important in several human applications, including probing the interior structures of human bodies, Earth, and the Sun.
-Ultrasound is also useful in industry for nondestructive testing. (credit: modification of work by Angell Williams)
+Ultrasound is also useful in industry for nondestructive testing. (credit: “Bat flying in the darkness” by Laverta.Dianthus is licensed under CC BY-SA 4.0)

 Sound is an example of a mechanical wave, specifically, a pressure wave: Sound waves travel through the air and other media as oscillations of molecules.
 Normal human hearing encompasses an impressive range of frequencies from 20 Hz to 20 kHz.
 Sounds below 20 Hz are called infrasound, whereas those above 20 kHz are called ultrasound.
 Some animals, like the bat shown in Figure, can hear sounds in the ultrasonic range.